One Direction: Why Did Liam Payne Leave Pregnant Girlfriend Cheryl In Another Country?

 Liam Payne will be the second One Direction member to become a father.
 Liam’s bandmate and songwriting partner Louis Tomlinson became a father to son Freddie Reign when his former fling Briana gave birth at the beginning of 2016.
 Louis and Briana have since been locked in what is reportedly a messy custody battle, and Louis has caused strife and tension with Briana’s family by moving on very quickly with new girlfriend Danielle Campbell.

-Ok reports that Will.I.Am of Black Eyed Peas has recently given an update on Cheryl’s pregnancy, saying that she is doing great.
+Ok! reports that Will.I.Am of Black Eyed Peas has recently given an update on Cheryl’s pregnancy, saying that she is doing great.

-Will.I.Am also revealed that Cheryl has had more than her share of bad relationship and that that was tough for him to see.
+Will.I.Am also revealed that Cheryl has had more than her share of bad relationships and that that was tough for him to see.

 Cheryl’s supporter says that he is very happy that things have ended well for her, now that she is happy with Liam Payne.